In addition to our variety of other services available, Integrative Health & Rehabilitation provides Denver laser therapy for pain.

 When choosing to have cold laser therapy treatments, you should know the research surrounding the therapy.
 Some research supports using low-level lasers for back pain, neck pain, and tendonitis.

 A 2015 meta-analysis (examining data from many independent studies) found that cold laser treatments can reduce pain in people with low back pain.
-The studies did not show an increase in functional movement, however.
+On this occasion, the studies did not show an increase in functional movement, however.

-Reviews of many studies (meta-analysis) found that joint pain improved with cold laser therapy.
+In contrast, many studies have shown decreased joint pain with cold laser therapy.
 However, there appeared to be no additional improvement in overall function in patients getting the treatment.

 Suppose you have tendonitis (inflammation of a tendon, which attaches muscle to bone) or tenosynovitis (inflammation of the tendon and the sheath surrounding it).
 In that case, your healthcare practitioner may use laser therapy for you.

-Experiencing chronic pain affects every area of life.
+By and large, experiencing chronic pain affects every area of our lives.
 Thankfully, there are many different options to help reduce and manage pain.
 While research regarding cold laser treatments is limited, published data indicate that it may decrease pain for specific conditions.
 Still, it may need to do more to improve its function.

 Does Denver Laser Therapy for Pain Hurt?